 Philosophy Compass

-This paper provides a critical overview of the recent literature on the epistemology of imagination and points to avenues for future research.
-Topics covered include arguments for and against imaginative empirical justification, the constraints-based approach to the epistemology of imagination, and whether imagination generates or merely preserves justification.
+This paper reviews the recent literature on the epistemology of imagination and points to avenues for future research.
+Topics covered include arguments for and against imaginative empirical justification, the constraints-based approach to the epistemology of imagination, and whether imagination generates or preserves justification.
 (PDF)

 The Structure of Analog Representation (2023)